-17. Which period of time will be granted by the Courts in order for the claimants to take legal action on the merits?
+23. Which period of time will be granted by the Courts in order for the claimants to take legal action on the merits?

 Arrest cannot be requested if legal action on the merits has not yet started prior to the application to the Court.
-According to the new Civil Procedural Code which has not entered into force yet, it will be possible that, in urgent cases, arrest of the vessel to be permitted without the need to commence substantive claim proceedings in advance.
+According to the new Civil Procedural Code, it is possible that, in urgent cases, arrest of the vessel to be permitted without the need to commence substantive claim proceedings in advance.
 In such a case, substantive claim proceedings has to be commenced in 20 days from the date the arrest application has been admitted by the Court.

-18. Do the Courts of your country acknowledge wrongful arrest?
+24. Do the Courts of your country acknowledge wrongful arrest?